Manchester United appoint Rangnick as interim manager following sacking of Solskjaer

 Terms of the deal

-Rangnick’s deal as manager is for six months until the end of the season, and it is understood he has been offered a two-year consultancy role which was key in him making the decision to move to Old Trafford.
+Rangnick’s deal as manager is for six months until the end of the season and he has been offered a two-year consultancy role beyond that, which was key in him making the decision to move to Old Trafford.

 GOAL understands United have not had to pay any compensation to Lokomotiv Moscow despite Rangnick only signing a three-year contract with them in the summer.